 As an author his contributions include chapters in the first, second, and sixth volumes of Wolke Verlag’s New Music and Aesthetics in the 21st Century series and journals including Sonic Ideas/Ideas Sónicas, Search Journal for New Music and Culture, and Contemporary Music Review.
 He is the co-editor of the book Noise In And As Music, published in 2013 by Huddersfield University Press.
 Additionally, he has been increasingly active as a CD producer, most notably with EXAUDI’s critically acclaimed releases of Finnissy, Fox, and Skempton on NMC and Mode and ELISION’s Ferneyhough disc on Kairos.

-Cassidy joined the staff of the University of Huddersfield in 2007 and currently serves as Reader in Composition, Research Coordinator for Music and Music Technology, Coordinator of the MA by Research, and part of the Directorate of the Centre for Research in New Music (CeReNeM).
+Cassidy joined the staff of the University of Huddersfield in 2007 and currently serves as Professor of Composition, Research Coordinator for Music and Music Technology, and part of the Directorate of the Centre for Research in New Music (CeReNeM).
 He previously served as Lecturer of Composition at Northwestern University in Evanston, Illinois, and as Visiting Assistant Professor of Music at Buffalo State College.
 He holds a Ph.D. in Composition from the University at Buffalo (SUNY), where he studied principally with David Felder as a recipient of a Presidential Fellowship.